DeepaliSingh08/PowerBI/README.md

 # Insights

-A double page report was created on Power BI Desktop & it was then published to Power BI Service.
+A double page report was created on Power BI Desktop.

 - In october month profit > sales-order of quantity is more in october
 - In 2020,march profit increased by 4 times